-• Don't eat food purchased from street vendors.
-Do not drink beverages with ice.

-• Don't handle animals (especially monkeys, dogs, and cats), to avoid bites and serious diseases (including rabies and plague).
+- Don't eat food purchased from street vendors. - Don't drink beverages with ice. - Don't handle animals (especially monkeys, dogs, and cats), to avoid bites and serious diseases (including rabies and plague).
+(For more information, please see the Animal-Associated Hazards on the Making Travel Safe page.) - Don't swim in fresh water.
+Salt water is usually safer.
+(For more information, please see the Swimming Precautions on the Making Travel Safe page.)